-Biophysical characterisation of biologics, supporting protein development applying CD, NMR, FTIR, fluorescence, SEC-MALS, AUC, DLS and SPR
+Biophysical characterisation of biologics, supporting protein development applying UV, CD, NMR, FTIR, fluorescence, SEC-MALS, AUC, DLS and DSC

 The biophysical characterisation of biologics plays an important role in the development of protein therapeutics such as or monoclonal antibodies or biosimilars.